google/badwolf/docs/command_line_tool.md

 $ go test ./... && go build ./tools/vcli/bw/...
 ```

-Is the test pass successfully you will get the `bw` tool ready to go.
+If the test pass successfully you will get the `bw` tool ready to go.

 ## Usage